 - HomeState Health Plan (By Centene)

 Why do emergency rooms take so long?

 Emergency room wait times can vary based on the volume of patients, the severity of conditions, staffing levels and hospital processes.
 But, not all ER wait times are long.
-HCA Midwest Health has 11 Kansas City ER locations with the shortest wait times in the region.
-Our ER wait times are consistency faster than both the regional and national averages.
+HCA Midwest Health has 11 Kansas City ER locations with short wait times in the region.
 Find an ER and see average wait times

 What is the emergency room wait time?

 ER wait times vary by location and are constantly changing based on patient volume and the severity of cases.
 Text ER to 32222 for average wait times near you.

 The emergency department can help with any medical problem you feel is an emergency.
 For toothaches, the emergency physician will be able to address your pain and provide resources for follow up treatment with a dentist.

 Which emergency room should I go to?